snowshoestamp/snowshoe-sdk-python/README.md

 }
 ```

 The information returned here is the data about the stamp relating to the points and api key you sent in the request.
+For more info on stamp data requests and returns go [HERE](https://snowshoe.readme.io/v3.0/docs/part-3-api-request)

 # More info